 Addressing homelessness is a high priority for the city centre.
 At the last street count, there were 177 people sleeping rough within three kilometres of the Sky Tower.

 One of the key initiatives aiming to end homelessness in Auckland is the Housing First programme, which was established in early 2017 as a two year pilot.
 Housing First works to end homelessness by getting people experiencing chronic homelessness into secure housing before addressing issues such as addiction and mental health.
 This model has been successful in other countries and in Hamilton, which was the first New Zealand city to initiate the programme.
 The Housing First collective has been contracted to house 572 chronically homeless people in Auckland in its first two years.

 By the end of March 2019, the total number of adults housed was 512, of which 83 were from the city centre.

 What else is happening

 Other initiatives in place for supporting homelessness in Auckland City include:

-- Emergency housing is available near the city centre at James Liston Hostel, which is being renovated using City Centre Targeted Rate funding and now offers 52 beds
+- Emergency housing is available near the city centre at James Liston Hostel, which has been renovated using City Centre Targeted Rate funding and now offers 52 beds

 - Homeless outreach services are provided by the Auckland City Mission under contract to Auckland Council